Ihave had disturbing fantasies about what may happen to Vassal and me. They are similar to the scenarios the Bigheads described to us a few days ago.

 “We are no better or worse than our kind has always been.
 We can’t be.
 It’s in our nature to let our sense of what is best for us lead us into some cruel adventures.
 We believe we must fight as much as we do, and in the overpowering manner we do.
 To judge by our huge military and its supporting industries, our bombs-bursting-in-air jingoism, our top-dogginess vis-à-vis foreigners, and our other patriotic rah-rah, that’s us.
 It’s part of who we are and what we do.
 We find war worthwhile.
 We think that our soldiers who suffer and die in vain pay a justifiable price.
 Same with the suffering and dying we impose on other countries’ soldiers and civilians.
 Those attitudes and behaviors of ours aren’t going to change.”

-War is a strange and terrible business, sometimes infinitely sad.
-Tragic farce, indeed, that we must keep it in our repertory.
-Wilde’s remark is again apt; you have to have a heart of stone not to laugh.
+As Vassal says, war is a strange and terrible business, sometimes infinitely sad—a tragic farce, indeed, that we keep in our repertory.
+Wilde’s remark is again apt: You have to have a heart of stone not to laugh.
 What else can we do?
 War is heartbreaking and, like other darkness that we endure, it will not end.
 As Vassal says, it is us.
 Nor does he suggest that it should end.
 Nor would I suggest that it should, despite my despair about it and my sympathy for its victims.
 To end it would be to end ourselves.
 We must accept it, and we do, by existing.
-No doubt it will continue to not end now that Vassal’s invention has arrived.
+No doubt it will continue to not end.
+Vassal’s invention will become the latest weapon.
 There is no use hoping otherwise.

 Am I being disrespectful, unappreciative, and naïve, as well as cynical, unpatriotic, and offensive, to acknowledge all that?
 No doubt, from some perspectives.
 But not from others.